flowstatesrc/flowstate-hugo/hugo/content/faq/index.md

     - question: We don't have new feature development anymore, do we still have to pay?
       answer: Pricing is by active developers per month, if there are less than 3 active developers in a given month, there is no charge for that month.
     - question: What if we have fewer/more developers some months
       answer: We bill automatically based on the number of active committers in your VCS repository.
+An active committer is an individual VCS user who makes more than one non-trivial commit per-month.
     - question: What if we don't use a VCS?
       answer: Now you have two problems.
-    - question: Do you offer an SLA?
-      answer: "Yes, on the enterprise plan, please contact us to learn more."
-    - question: Do you offer training?
+    - question: We make some automated commits to our VCS, do we need to pay for that?
-      answer: "Yes, please contact us to learn more." logging & metrics:
+      answer: Currently you can contact us to have NPCs ignored for billing purposes. logging & metrics:
     - question: What data is logged?
-      answer: "By default we log requests, responses, queries and subrequests (fetch) to an S3-compatible cloud object storage.
+      answer: "By default we log requests, responses, queries and subrequests (fetch) to _your_ S3-compatible cloud object storage.
 You can control what gets logged trough the various configuration settings.
 See the docs on configuration for more details.
 We also track some basic details about each request in your database, this can also be disabled or routed to a different database.
 These logs are your data, in your systems, you own and control it fully."
     - question: What data do you send to your servers?
       answer: "By default we track some anonymous usage statistics to help guide us in improving Flow State.
 You can disable this in the configuration.
-We also track unique monthly committers, this is for automatic license enforcement, and it can only be disabled on the enterprise plan."
+We also track unique monthly committers, this is for automatic license enforcement, and it can only be disabled on the enterprise plan." how do I?:
+    - question: If I change the schema won't that break the client?
+      answer: "Schema changes can be backward compatible or not.
+Even when they're not backwards compatible you can define a view that makes it backward compatible.
+However, if you do wish to make a breaking change you declare that in the breaking migration or the config file and any older incompatible clients will be forced to update (by refreshing the browser.)
+This gives you full flexibility to manage the distributed system consisting of the frontend and backend components."
+    - question: Won't this couple the frontend to the db schema?
+      answer: "Most REST/GraphQL APIs track the schema pretty closely.
+If you change the schema later, you need to update the query and possibly also the code that uses it if the attributes change.
+That's exactly what you'd do with a conventional backend, except here it's the frontend that needs to be updated.
+You also have the option of keeping the API unchanged by adding a backward compatible view to your database - again nothing new here.
+However, if you expose your API to third parties, then you should use the RPC-style call interface which translates to a conventional REST API.
+For a third-party API you must have much stronger backward compatibility, so having that intermediate layer is beneficial."
 ---